chrismdp/chrismdp.github.com/_posts/2015-12-24-the-christmas-eve-update-with-moddable-missions.markdown

 ---
 layout: post
-title: "The Sol Trader Christmas Eve update: moddable missions"
+title: 'The Sol Trader Christmas Eve update: moddable missions'
-date: 2015-12-24 07:43:19 +0000
+date: 2015-12-24 07:43:19.000000000 +00:00
 categories:
 - indie games
 - game design
 - game development
 - sol trader
 - code
+redirect_from:
+- "/2015/12/the-christmas-eve-update-with-moddable-missions"
 ---
 The relative radio silence from Sol Trader Towers is for a reason: I've been working hard on a flexible and moddable mission structure, that allows players to take a variety of interesting quests in-game.

 This build is now available [on the forums](http://forums.soltrader.net) should you have access ([there's still time if you don't](http://soltrader.net/back-us).)